saegl5/check_student_loans_ios/README.md

 ## Known Issues

 Video introduction does not render correctly, if installed from the App Store. \
-Potential Xcode bug: Unlike for plain text, for attributed text the interface builder draws custom fonts from Font Book.
+Potential Xcode bug: Unlike for plain text, for attributed text the interface builder draws custom fonts from Font Book. \
+iOS updates may have broken swiping back to the main screen.

 ## License